needle-mirror/com.unity.services.analytics/README.md

-# Unity Analytics SDK
+# Analytics Legacy

-The Unity Analytics package allows you to capture, store and deliver events for your application.
+The Analytics Legacy package allows you to capture, store and deliver events for your application.